Mademba Sy

 Faama Mademba Sy was a king of Sansanding, in what is today Mali.

-The French colonial administration placed him as 'chief' of Massina after its conquest in the 1890s, in fact in the new kingdom of Sansanding at south-west.
+The French colonial administration placed him as 'chief' of Massina after its conquest in the 1890s, in the new kingdom of Sansanding.
 In 1899 he was famously brought before a French military court on charges that he abused his authority, but he kept political support until his death.